U.S. Gulf Coast residents flee 'extremely dangerous' Hurricane Ida | Headlines

 "We have been talking to hospitals to make sure that their generators are working, that they have way more water on hand than normal, that they have PPE on hand," Edwards said.
 OIL, FUEL OUTPUT CUT

 U.S. energy companies reduced offshore oil production by 91% and gasoline refiners cut operations at Louisiana plants in the path of the storm.
 Regional fuel prices rose in anticipation of production losses.
-Phillips 66 completed a shut-down of its Alliance refinery on Louisiana's coast, and PBF Energy Inc reduced its Chalmette, Louisiana, processing, people familiar with the matter said.
+Phillips 66 completed the shutdown of its Alliance refinery on Louisiana's coast, and PBF Energy Inc reduced its Chalmette, Louisiana, processing, people familiar with the matter said.

-Exxon Mobil Corp is reducing production at its Baton Rouge, Louisiana, refinery said sources familiar with plant operations.
+Exxon Mobil Corp is cutting production by 50% at its Baton Rouge, Louisiana, refinery said sources familiar with plant operations.
 Gasoline demand in Louisiana was up 71% for the week ended Friday, said Patrick DeHaan, head of petroleum analysis at tracking firm GasBuddy.

 Ida, the ninth named storm and fourth hurricane of the 2021 Atlantic hurricane season, may well exceed the strength of Hurricane Laura, the last Category 4 storm to strike Louisiana, by the time it makes landfall, forecasters said.
 The region was devastated in August 2005 by Hurricane Katrina, which killed more than 1,800 people.